List of Dinosaur King characters: Dinosaurs

-Other Info: It is an arcade-only dinosaur.
-The base Eocarcharia model appears to have the Space Pirate markings on its forehead and shoulders in every version.
+Other Info: The base Eocarcharia model appears to have the Space Pirate markings on its forehead and shoulders in every version.
 Even Super Eocarcharia (both before and after going Super) retains the Space Pirate marks.
 Eocarcharia wears a unique variation of Spectral Armor called "Omega Armor" (or "Jark/Spectral Armor Omega"), being golden yellow and looking like metal bones.
 There are two "wings" attached to its shoulders that allow the dinosaur to fly during its finishing move.
+It also appears in Dinosaur King X, S, and new generation.